0-mostafa-rezaee-0/ANN__Artificial-Neural-Network/figures/README.md

 ## 2.1.
 Dataset Visualizations

 - **mnist_samples.png**: A grid visualization showing 5 examples of each digit (0-9) from the MNIST dataset.
-- **digit_distribution.png**: Bar chart showing the distribution of digit classes in the training dataset.

 ## 2.2.
 Training Visualizations